ClaudioMota/BugTestsRocket/README.md

 ```

 ## Building and running this repo
+This repo was designed to be a simple yet complete showcase of the framework.
+It implements a `libExample` for being used as subject of the tests.

 ### Dependencies
 - make
 - gcc
 - git

-Run the following commands for build and runnning the tests:
+Run the following commands for building and runnning the tests:
 ```bash
 # Downloads the project
 git clone https://github.com/ClaudioMota/BugTestsRocket.git